cenuno/islr_notes/01_introduction/README.md

 wage.text <- "Source: Wage and other data for a group of 3000 male workers in the Mid-Atlantic region"

 stock.text <- "Source: Daily percentage returns for the S&P 500 stock index between 2001 and 2005"

+gene.text <- "Source: NCI microarray data that contains cancer type and expression levels on 6,830 genes from 64 cancer cell lines"

 my.theme <-
   theme_minimal() +